 Do students wear uniforms?

 Yes.
 Casa girls wear a navy crested tunic with a white blouse or button-down shirt.
 Casa boys were grey dress pants with a white button-down shirt or golf shirt.
-Elementary school girls wear a kilt or gray dress pants and a navy crested blazer, and boys wear gray dress pants and a navy crested blazer.
+Elementary school girls wear a kilt or grey dress pants and a navy crested blazer, and boys wear grey dress pants and a navy crested blazer.
 Both boys and girls wear Oxford-style shirts in white.
 The uniform also includes a red crested vest or v-neck pull-over and a school tie.
 Uniform guidelines are outlined on our parent handbook that is provided to all families at the beginning of each school year.

 Is there a bus service?